Mylan to launch first generic to EpiPen allergy injection

 Mylan NV (MYL.O) said on Monday it would launch the first generic to its allergy auto-injector EpiPen at a discount of more than 50 percent to the branded product's list price.

-This company reduced the out-of-pocket costs of EpiPen for some patients last week amid a wave of criticism from lawmakers and the public over the rapid escalation in the product's price in the past few years.
+The company reduced the out-of-pocket costs of EpiPen for some patients last week amid a wave of criticism from lawmakers and the public over the rapid escalation in the product's price in the past few years.

-Mylan said it expects to launch the generic product "in several weeks" at a list price of $300 per generic EpiPen, compared with the branded product's cost of about $600.
+Mylan said it expected to launch the generic product "in several weeks" at a list price of $300.
+The branded product costs about $600.
+EpiPen cost about $100 in 2008.

+Mylan is the latest company to be caught up in the growing outrage at apparently egregious drug price increases.
+Valeant Pharmaceuticals International Inc (VRX.N) (VRX.TO) and privately held Turing Pharmaceuticals have both been publicly excoriated for similar price increases.

+EpiPen, which Mylan acquired in 2007, are preloaded injections of epinephrine (adrenaline) used in case of a dangerous allergic reaction known as anaphylaxis that could cause death if untreated.

 (Reporting by Ankur Banerjee in Bengaluru; Editing by Savio D'Souza)